When and how will students learn?

 Map curricular alignment

-The process during which faculty examine the alignment between program learning outcomes and learning opportunities is called curriculum mapping; its end product is a curriculum matrix (or map), which is a visual representation of the intentional sequencing of learning opportunities across a program.
-The sample curriculum matrix below depicts the required courses (top row) in which program learning outcomes (left-hand column) are Introduced (I), Practiced (P), and / or Demonstrated (D).
+The process during which faculty examine the alignment between program learning outcomes and learning opportunities is called curriculum mapping; its end product is a curriculum map, which is a visual representation of the intentional sequencing of learning opportunities across a program.
+The sample curriculum map below depicts the required courses (top row) in which program learning outcomes (left-hand column) are Introduced (I), Practiced (P), and / or Demonstrated (D).